chromapolis/postchain/README.md

 More information [here](https://chromaway.com/products/postchain/).

+## Copyright & License information

-Copyright (c) 2017, ChromaWay AB
+Copyright (c) 2017, ChromaWay Inc.
 All rights reserved.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This software can used either under terms of commercial license obtained from ChromaWay Inc., or, alternatively, under the terms of the GNU General Public License with additional linking exceptions.
+See file LICENSE for details.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of